highestnamegames/defer/README.md

 # defer
-C++ header only library for deferred execution and try/catch/finally blocks.
+C++ header only library for deferred execution, useful for resource cleanup, ad-hoc RAII, and propagating exceptions from the deferred code block.

 ## Features